• Home /

 • Active military service

-• Landlord fails to maintain safety or privacy standards
+• Failure by the landlord to meet safety or privacy standards

 How to Get Out of Your Lease

-When you’re tired of renting, there are a few steps you can take.
+If you’re ready to stop renting, there are a few steps you can take:

-Alternatives to Breaking Your Lease When You’re Buying a Home
+Alternatives to Breaking Your Lease When Buying a Home

 Subletting